lcjj346/ML-Data-Validator/README.md

 - **Well-documented** - Comprehensive docstrings

 ### 5. Private & Secure

 - **100% local** - No API calls, no cloud services
 - **Your data stays yours** - Never leaves your machine
 - **No telemetry** - No usage tracking
 - **Open source** - Full transparency

 ### 6. Works for ANY Data Type

 Train validators for:

 - Phone numbers (any country format)
 - Email addresses
-- Postal addresses
+- Person names
-- Names (person, company, product)
+- Company/product names
 - Dates, codes, IDs
 - Custom business formats
 - **Whatever you teach it!**